c9pr3/ormbase/README.md

 ORMBASE is an easy-to-use [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) compliant class set for PHP.
-It is designed as basic for [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) based projects and comes with some examples, caching and a Database-Abstract-Layer which provides access to (for now) Mysql and MongoDB.
+It is designed as basic for [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) based projects and comes with some examples, caching and a Database-Abstraction-Layer which provides access to (for now) Mysql and MongoDB.

 ## Installation